 In the latter part of the film, a superintendent commits hara-kiri, a form of Japanese ritual suicide usually reserved for samurai in the olden times.
 With regards to the historical context in which the film takes place, hara-kiri became an elaborate ritual during the Edo Period.

-Aside from being performed in front of spectators, the samurai were often bathed in cold water, dressed in white clothes, and served their favorite meal as their last before the ritual.
+Aside from being performed in front of spectators, the samurai were often bathed in cold water, dressed in white clothes, and served their favourite meal as their last before the ritual.

 Red Beard (1965)